sumansapkota2057/IMS-JAVA/README.md

 Description
 Validate user credentials.

 Authentication

-Not required for the call itself.
+Not required for this call itself.
 After login, Spring Security authenticates the user using AuthenticationManager.

 Request Body